6 Best Intrusion Detection & Prevention Systems for 2025

 Alert Logic MDR interface.

-Top 5 Features of IDPS Software
+Top 5 features of IDPS software

 Our picks for top IDPS features include policy management, event alerts, reports, traffic analytics, and threat or incident remediation.
-Use this list of IDPS features as a benchmark as your team shops for potential products, and keep in mind a few specific features that your business most needs.
+Use this list of IDPS features as a benchmark as your team shops for potential products, and keep in mind a few specific features your business needs.

-Policy Management
+Policy management

 IDPS solutions should allow teams to manage security policies, configuring and overseeing them in a central management console.
 Policy management capabilities that are easy and straightforward to use will help your teams learn the product faster and configure it more successfully.